Shopify/packwerk/USAGE.md

 ### Setting up Spring

 [Spring](https://github.com/rails/spring) is a preloader for Rails.
 Because `packwerk` loads `Rails`, it can be sped up dramatically by enabling spring.
 Packwerk supports the usage of Spring.
 Firstly, spring needs to know about the packwerk spring command when spring is loading.
-To do that, add `require 'packwerk/spring_command'` to `config/spring.rb` in your application.
+To do that, add `require 'packwerk/spring_command'` to `config/spring.rb` in your application (create the file if it doesn't exist).
-Secondly, to enable Spring, first run `bin/spring binstub packwerk` which will "springify" the generated binstub.
+Secondly, to enable Spring, run `bin/spring binstub packwerk` which will "springify" the generated binstub.

 ## Configuring Packwerk